 School Event Ticketing Software

 School events can be hard to arrange and time-consuming.
-That's why schools across the country have turned to event ticketing software to manage seating arrangements, sell tickets, handle admissions and sales.
+That's why schools across the country have used an event ticketing platform to manage seating arrangements, sell tickets, handle admissions and sales.

 With tools that include custom seating charts, card readers and ticket scanning apps, school event planners save countless hours using this technology.
 And, you don’t need to pay anything upfront to get started.
 There’s even school event ticketing software that won’t cost a thing for complimentary events.
 This allows your staff to test it out before using it for your paid events and fundraisers.